pdjr-beatrice/log/README.md

 2019-07-13T22:00:01Z [2019-07-13T22:00:02.062Z] ENGINE State 0
 2019-07-13T22:00:01Z [2019-07-13T22:00:02.062Z] GENERATOR State 0
 ```

-Exactly what data is written to a log and at what frequency is determined by a log configuration file.
+Exactly what data is written to a log and at what frequency is determined by a log configuration file consists of a collection of _enquiries_ organised into named _paragraphs_.
-The configuration file consists of a prefix, body and suffix blocks separated by blank lines.
-The prefix and suffix blocks respectively determine what data will be written at the start and end of a day (i.e. immediately a log file is created and immediately before it is closed.
-The body block determines what data will be written each time the `log-update`a script is executed.

-Each record in a configuration block is formatted as "_label-1_ _label-1.1_ _url_" where _url_ gives the path to the Signal K data value that should be stored in the log.
+Each enquiry record is formatted as "_label-1_ _label-1.1_ _url_" where _url_ gives the path to the Signal K data value that should be stored in the log.
 _Beatrice_'s configuration file looks like this.

 ```
+[INIT]
 TANKLEVEL Wastewater http://192.168.1.1:3000/signalk/v1/api/vessels/self/tanks/wasteWater/0/currentLevel
 TANKLEVEL FreshwaterPS http://192.168.1.1:3000/signalk/v1/api/vessels/self/tanks/freshWater/1/currentLevel
 TANKLEVEL FreshwaterSB http://192.168.1.1:3000/signalk/v1/api/vessels/self/tanks/freshWater/2/currentLevel